DeBraid/tech-notes/transactive-energy.md

 > problem with pooled mining is that steps must be taken to prevent cheating by the clients and the server.

 For an overview of the different types of pooled mining, see https://en.bitcoin.it/wiki/Pooled_mining

+## Caveats

+This is pure speculation and has not been modeled or demonstrated empirically.
+If you have the numbers to support or refute this conjecture, please share them with me on Twitter @Royal_Arse.

 # Related Links